sindelio/hyperledger-fabric-traceability-framework/README.md

 all important entities in the network, such as organizations, peers, chaincodes, channels and transactions.
 - Convenience scripts to install and run the framework.
 - HTTP server communicating with the Blockchain network.
 This server can be hosted in the cloud in order to handle requests from client apps.
+The server is written in JavaScript, with Express.js.
 - Authentication with Json Web Token - JWT.
 - Input data validation with Joi/Celebrate.
 - Basic error handling.